deepakdeb/laravel-angular-event/README.md

 ## Installation

-Clone this git repo and run these commands
+Clone this git repo, copy env from env.example and run these commands

 ```
 composer install